Akamai-Community/inspiring-game-scenes/models/readme.md

 # Tips for Using the Models

+*New to voxel art?
+Check out [this tutorial](https://www.youtube.com/watch?v=uKOBIHSgIwI) by PremiumBeat to get started using MagicaVoxel.*

 This document walks you through how to use our template model to create your own voxel art - and we’ll give you some tips along the way.
 The default model that you can [download here ](https://github.com/Akamai-Community/inspiring-game-scenes/tree/main/models/desktop-template)is quite bare.
 When you open up the file, you’ll see a 3-D model old computer built into a monitor with relatively nothing inside.
 If you’re new to voxel art, we recommend downloading [Magicavoxel](https://www.voxelmade.com/magicavoxel/) to get started.